nylas/nylas-mail/docs/index.md

   <div class="col-md-6" style="padding-right:30px;">
     <h4><div class="letter">A</div> Explore the source</h4>
     <img src="./images/Illu-ExploreTheSource@2x.png" width="121" height="96" style="margin:auto; margin-bottom:35px; display:block;"/>
-    <p>Nylas is built on the modern web - packages are written in CoffeeScript or JavaScript.
-Packages are a lot like node modules, with their own source, assets, and tests.
+    <p>Nylas is built on the modern web - plugins are written in CoffeeScript or JavaScript.
+Plugins are a lot like node modules, with their own source, assets, and tests.
 Check out yours in <span class="instruction-literal">~/.nylas/dev/packages</span>.</p>
   </div>
   <div class="col-md-6" style="padding-left:30px;">
     <h4><div class="letter">B</div> Run the specs</h4>
     <img src="./images/illu-RunTheSpecs@2x.png" width="139" height="96" style="margin:auto; margin-bottom:35px; display:block;"/>
-    <p>In N1, select <span class="instruction-literal">Developer > Run Package Specs...</span> from the menu to run your package's new specs.
-Nylas and its packages use the Jasmine testing framework.</p>
+    <p>In N1, select <span class="instruction-literal">Developer > Run Plugin Specs...</span> from the menu to run your plugin's new specs.
+Nylas and its plugins use the Jasmine testing framework.</p>
   </div>
 </div>

-<h2 class="gsg-header">Step 3: Building your first package</h2>
+<h2 class="gsg-header">Step 3: Building your first plugin</h2>

-If you followed the [first part](getting-started) of our Getting Started Guide, you should have a brand new package just waiting to be explored.
+If you followed the [first part](getting-started) of our Getting Started Guide, you should have a brand new plugin just waiting to be explored.

-This sample package simply adds the name of the currently focused contact to the sidebar:
+This sample plugin simply adds the name of the currently focused contact to the sidebar:

 <img class="gsg-center" src="images/sidebar-example.png"/>

 We're going to build on this to show the sender's [Gravatar](http://gravatar.com) image in the sidebar, instead of just their name.
-You can check out the full code for the package [in the sample packages repository](https://github.com/nylas/edgehill-plugins/tree/master/sidebar-gravatar).
+You can check out the full code for the plugin [in the sample plugins repository](https://github.com/nylas/edgehill-plugins/tree/master/sidebar-gravatar).

-Find the package source in `~/.nylas/dev/packages` and open the contents in your favorite text editor.
+Find the plugin source in `~/.nylas/dev/plugins` and open the contents in your favorite text editor.

-> We use [CJSX](https://github.com/jsdf/coffee-react), a [CoffeeScript](http://coffeescript.org/) syntax for [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), to streamline our package code.
+> We use [CJSX](https://github.com/jsdf/coffee-react), a [CoffeeScript](http://coffeescript.org/) syntax for [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), to streamline our plugin code.
  For syntax highlighting, we recommend [Babel](https://github.com/babel/babel-sublime) for Sublime, or the [CJSX Language](https://atom.io/packages/language-cjsx) Atom package.

 ### Changing the data